-It is the policy of the University of Arizona College of Medicine – Phoenix (COM – P) to provide a safe environment for patients, employees, students, visitors and the general public, as well as to protect property, by conducting criminal background checks (CBC) on all accepted applicants, on alternate applicants at the request of the Office of Admissions and periodically as required by clinical training sites.
+It is the policy of the University of Arizona College of Medicine – Phoenix (COM-P) to provide a safe environment for patients, employees, students, visitors, and the general public, as well as to protect property, by conducting criminal background checks (CBC) on all accepted applicants, on alternate applicants at the request of the Office of Admissions, and periodically as required by clinical training sites.
+COM-P requires a criminal background check according to the recommendation of the Association of American Medical Colleges.

 • Applicants must consent to and complete a criminal background check investigation as a condition of matriculation.

-• Background checks will be performed only after the applicant has received a conditional offer of acceptance.
+• Background checks will be obtained only after the applicant has received a conditional offer of acceptance.

 • An acceptance offer is contingent upon satisfactory results of a criminal background check.